KrystynaSlusarczykLearning/UltimateCSharpMasterclass/README.md

 My name is Krystyna and welcome to my GitHub.

-This repository is part of my  "Ultimate C# Masterclass" course, which you can find under this link: TO_BE_ADDED
+This repository is part of my  **"Ultimate C# Masterclass"** course, which you can find under this link: https://www.udemy.com/course/ultimate-csharp-masterclass/?referralCode=43763BBDA97D7D0B571A

 ## FAQ: